soumeshmohanty0220/helpcar/README.md

 Our application allows volunteer drivers to add their travel details, including their source, destination, and time of travel, and also allows patients to search for active helpers in their area.
 The app's algorithm matches patients with the closest volunteer driver, ensuring timely access to medical facilities.
 The user-friendly and accessible nature of the app makes it easy for both helpers and patients to use, promoting volunteerism and community building while improving access to medical care.

-HelpCAR was developed using modern technologies such as Firebase Real Time Database, Google Maps SDK, and a Virtual Machine running on Google Cloud Servers powered by an AMD EPYC Chip.
-These technologies were chosen for their reliability, scalability, and ability to handle real-time data.

 Overall, HelpCAR aims to make a tangible impact in the lives of people in need by promoting volunteerism, community building, and improving access to medical care.
 With the potential to expand to other underserved areas and offer more services in the future, HelpCAR has the potential to significantly improve the lives of those who need it most.

 ## Proposed Solution